Human–lion conflict

-Human–lion conflict refers to the pattern of problematic interactions between native people and lions.
+Human–lion conflict refers to the pattern of problematic interactions between native humans and lions.
 Conflict with humans is a major contributor of the decline in lion populations in Africa.
 Habitat loss and fragmentation due to conversion of land for agriculture has forced lions to live in closer proximity to human settlements.
 As a result, conflict is often characterized by lions preying upon livestock, known as livestock depredation.
 When depredation events take place, farmers suffer financial losses and lions face threats of retaliatory killing.

 Causes of conflict

 The main cause of conflict is habitat loss.
 83% of the African lion's range has been reduced and what remains is increasingly fragmented.
 Lions, as large carnivores, rely on large connected expanses of land.
 The conversion of their habitat into agricultural land prevents them from dispersing and can limit the availability of natural prey.
 Lions are therefore roaming closer to farms than before and are at a higher risk of preying on livestock.